Chinese Language Placement Test

 (c) Seeking, using, giving, or obtaining unauthorized assistance or information in any academic assignment or examination;

 (d) Intentionally giving false information to professors, instructors, or university officials for the purpose of gaining academic advantage;

 These charges include giving any false answers or information on the questionnaire portion of the placement test, or intentionally underperforming on the placement test.
 You are therefore expected to complete the Chinese Language Placement Test individually, without help from others, and to complete it to the best of your ability.

 By continuing from this page to the actual placement test page on Canvas, you automatically accept and re-affirm your pledge to abide by the Honor Code of Emory University.

 The Chinese program reserves the right to adjust the placement results at any point of a semester and may do so as s/he deems necessary or appropriate.
 Students will be responsible for any disruption in class schedule such adjustments may result in.

 To access the test, use this link: https://canvas.emory.edu/enroll/34KGT8

 For questions regarding the Chinese placement test, please contact Dr. Hsu-Te Cheng.

 Students who achieve 4 or 5 on the Chinese AP exam or 6 or 7 on the IB may receive 3 credits equivalent of CHN102.
 To fulfill the GER language requirement, students must take a course above CHN102.
-Placement is required to determine the first course to take at both the main and Oxford campuses.
+Placement is required to determine the first course to take at both the Atlanta and Oxford campuses.